shashanthk/shashanthk.github.io/_posts/2019-08-15-installing-oracle-jdk8-ubuntu.md

     echo $JAVA_HOME

-If it returns updated/custom JDK path, you're good go!
-To check JDK version, simply run below command.
+If it returns an updated/custom JDK path, you're a good go!
+To check the JDK version, simply run below command.

     java -version